-The consolidated financial statements include the financial statements of the Group for the year ended 31 December 2021.
+The consolidated financial statements include the financial statements of the Group for the year ended 31 December 2022.
 A subsidiary is an entity (including a structured entity), directly or indirectly, controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e., existing rights that give the Group the current ability to direct the relevant activities of the investee).

+Generally, there is a presumption that a majority of voting rights results in control.
 When the Company has, directly or indirectly, less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including: